-Founded by brothers Jeffrey and Jeremy Little, who are of English-Malay ancestry, Prana’s sound carries heavy rap-rock influences, channeling The Prodigy and Limp Bizkit with turntables paired with sick riffs and drumbeats.
-In 2014, Jefrrey died on a haj pilgrimage after a battle with leukemia.
+Founded by brothers Jeffrey and Jeremy Little, who are of English-Malay ancestry, Prana’s sound carried heavy rap-rock influences, channeling The Prodigy and Limp Bizkit with turn tables paired with sick riffs and drumbeats.
+In 2014, Jeffrey died on a haj pilgrimage after a battle with leukemia.
 A search on Youtube reveals that the remaining members are still playing gigs as recent as 2016, although they are no longer making new music.

 MEET UNCLE HUSSAIN

-2007 saw the release of a local TV drama called Kami, which talks about a group of high school friends who are fans of indie music, their adventures and struggles.
-The series was a hit, and along with it, its soundtracks which featured indie bands like Meet Uncle Hussain.
+2007 saw the release of a local TV drama called Kami, which talks about a group of high school friends who are fans of indie music, and their adventures and struggles.
+The series was a hit, and along with it, its soundtracks which featured indie bands like Meet Uncle Hussain experienced a boost in popularity.
 The band’s lead singer and one of its founding members, Lan, left in 2009 due to disagreements with other band members.
 As of January this year, the band’s Instagram account was still active but nothing else has been heard of since then.

 With all the American influences, it’s fairly rare to find a Brit-rock inspired band like Bittersweet, which sounds like a mix of Franz Ferdinand and Arctic Monkeys.
 Founded in 2004, they are still going strong today with a new album in 2016 and an appearance at Rock The World 2016.